payalord/tf-jupyterlab/README.md

 # Tensorflow JupyterLab

-This repo is a docker compose setup of Tensorflow with JupyterLab
+This repo is a docker compose setup of Tensorflow with JupyterLab.
+Tensorflow has been built with https://github.com/payalord/tf-docker and this project uses already compiled `*.whl` files from `tf-docker` project repo release.
+But in case if you'll need to compile TF yourself, please check `tf-docker` repo for more details.

 ## What's in the box?